mariostallone/GameOfLife/README.md

 ----------
 Unit Tests have been written for the two main functional units - Cell and Grid.
 These can be run from the command line via ant.

+ant test -> will run the junit tests ant run -> will run the Project